Nissan Bluebird (910): History

 In Japan, the six-cylinder Bluebird of the 610 and 810 series was replaced by the Skyline based Nissan Leopard with the Bluebird returning to four-cylinder powered vehicles.
 The Leopard joined the Bluebird at Nissan Bluebird Store Japanese dealerships.

-The Bluebird was also made in South Africa (Pretoria) 1978 to 1980 as well and was called the Datsun 1600J Deluxe, 1800j deluxe or 1800J SSS Sedan which had the twin carb set up and a five speed gearbox.
+The Bluebird was also made in South Africa (Pretoria) 1978 to 1980 as well and was called the Datsun 1600J Deluxe, 1800j deluxe or 1800J SSS Sedan which had the twin carburetor set up and a five speed gearbox.
 A station wagon version with a 1600 cc engine was also made.
 The cars had the L16 or L18 engines.
 After a while the cars model name changed to the Datsun Stanza.
 The cars were all rear wheel drives with solid axle and coil springs.
 These cars were the last models to have the name Datsun as the later models all had the name Nissan due to the global name change.
 This car was very popular as it reminded people of the Datsun P510 models made in 1969 to 1973 in South Africa.

 The Maxima name first appeared in this generation.
 In the United States, these models were sold as the 810 Deluxe or Maxima.
 The Maxima name was solely used from 1982.
 The 910 name was never used in Australia.

 This is the generation that spawned the S130 Fairlady Z, and in turn, the Z31 and Z32 Fairlady Z's using updated versions of the platform of this generation.

 A one-off convertible was built by Nissan for use as a bullpen car by the Yokohama BayStars (now the Yokohama DeNA BayStars).
 It was the first of such bullpen cars that Nissan would provide for their hometown team.
 They would go on to supply a Be-1, an S-Cargo, and most recently, a Leaf.

 Australian production

 Australia had the 910 from 1981 to 1984 with the L20B engine, and from 1985 to 1986 with the CA20S engine.
-In the United States, the 910 was offered as the Datsun 810/Maxima with either the 2.4-liter L24E inline-six or the 2.8-liter LD28 diesel inline-six.
+In the United States, the 910 was offered as the Datsun 810/Maxima with either the 2.4-litre L24E inline-six or the 2.8-litre LD28 diesel inline-six.
 The Australian model was a downgraded, locally produced version of the Japanese model with no independent rear suspension, electronic fuel injection, or turbo versions.
 However, the cars were offered in a sporty version, known as the TR-X. The main difference between these Bluebirds and the base models are a sporty trim, including an optional front air dam, centre mount aerial, 15-inch alloy wheels, a small rear spoiler, map lights, seats with better bolstering and so forth.
 Mechanically, the cars were not much different, the only main differences to be found are rear disc brakes which were shared with the LX and a 3.9:1 diff ratio compared to the standard 3.7:1.
-Australian production totalled 130,000 vehicles.
+Australian production totaled 130,000 vehicles.

 For Australia, the 910 was replaced by the Nissan Pintara, a locally built vehicle based on the Skyline, but with a four-cylinder engine.